igmacs/competitive_programming/advent_of_code/2025/README.md

 of `reduce`, I'm using it in every exercise.
 I learned about threading macros and applied them in one function, and it does indeed make the code much more readable.

+# Problem 6

+Also easy.
+Not much to mention about this one, I didn't apply anything new